Principal Investigator

 Associate Editor, Molecular Carcinogenesis

-Dr. Efimova is an active member of the SID and serves as a Co-Chair of the SID’s Standing Committee on Diversity and Inclusion.
-She served as an abstract reviewer and sessions co-chair at several SID and ISID conferences.
-Dr. Efimova served as Associate Editor and Section Editor of the Journal of Investigative Dermatology, topic editor for a Special Topic Issue, "New Tools and Molecular Advances into Hyperproliferative Skin Disorders," in Frontiers in Medicine Dermatology, and currently serves as an editorial board member for the Molecular Carcinogenesis journal.
-In recent years, Dr. Efimova has served as an ad hoc grant reviewer at the NIH Arthritis Connective Tissue and Skin Study Section and the NIH Special Emphasis Panel/Scientific Review Group ZRG1 IMM-G, as well as for several other national and international funding agencies, including the Association for International Cancer Research and Medical Research Council, UK.
+Dr. Efimova is an active member of the SID and has served as an abstract reviewer and sessions co-chair at several SID and ISID conferences.
+She served as an Associate Editor and Section Editor of the Journal of Investigative Dermatology and was a topic editor for the Special Topic Issue, "New Tools and Molecular Advances into Hyperproliferative Skin Disorders," in Frontiers in Medicine Dermatology.
+Currently, she serves as an Associate Editor of Molecular Carcinogenesis.
+Dr. Efimova has served as an ad hoc grant reviewer for the NIH Arthritis, Connective Tissue, and Skin Study Section and the NIH Special Emphasis Panel/Scientific Review Group ZRG1 IMM-G, as well as for numerous other national and international funding agencies, including the Association for International Cancer Research, the Medical Research Council, UK, and the Natural Sciences and Engineering Research Council of Canada (NSERC) Discovery Grant Program.

 Graduate Students